-Whether you're moving into your first apartment or a new rental, there's always a myriad of things to consider.
-But perhaps the first and foremost is your budget.
-While your stylish eye wants all the designer pieces, your frugal purse is looking at those luxury look-alikes with an affordable price tag.
-But you don't have to declare war with your bank account—it is possible to achieve a happy compromise.
+Whether you're moving into your first home or a new rental, there's always a myriad of things to consider, but perhaps first and foremost is your budget.
+While your stylish eye wants all the designer pieces, your frugal purse is looking at those luxury lookalikes with an affordable price tag.
+But you don't have to declare war with your bank account.
+It is possible to achieve a happy compromise.
 Low-cost décor that looks expensive really exists.

 A Multipurpose Table

 When you move into any new space, the first thing you'll need is a place to dine.
 Make sure the table you choose has ample room to accommodate unexpected guests, and if you don't have the space for a large table, simply choose a design that's extendable.
 Find furniture that works hard for the money and looks goods doing it.

 Despite our best efforts to keep clutter to a minimum, life happens, and inevitably our homes fill up with stuff from the kitchen counters to the bathroom drawers.
 We are big believers in prevention rather than a cure, and that applies to more than just our health.
 Stop messes in their tracks with storage that looks like stylish décor and makes chaos look chic.

 We also can’t stress how important a reliable washer-dryer system is when you move into your first home.
 This do-it-all LG pair is also Wi-Fi enabled, meaning when you’re in the hardware store buying paint for the guest bedroom, you can switch your machine on and trust that your laundry is being done.
 Who doesn’t like a machine that multitasks?